-When registering statues, carvings, ceramics, moldings, constructions, models, maquettes, dolls, toys, stuffed animals, puppets, or other three-dimensional sculptural works, the applicant generally must submit identifying material instead of submitting an actual copy of the work, regardless of whether the work is published or unpublished.
+When registering statues, carvings, ceramics, moldings, constructions, models, maquettes, or other three-dimensional sculptures, the applicant generally must submit identifying material instead of submitting an actual copy of the work, regardless of whether the work is published or unpublished.
 37 C.F.R. § 202.20(c)(2)(xi)(A)(1).
-Likewise, the applicant generally must submit identifying material instead of submitting an actual copy of the work when registering jewelry or when registering any three-dimensional work that is embodied in a useful article.
+Likewise, the applicant generally must submit identifying material instead of submitting an actual copy of the work when registering jewelry, dolls, toys, or when registering any three-dimensional work that is embodied in a useful article.
 Id. § 202.20(c)(2)(xi)(A)(2).
 For information concerning the requirements for identifying material, see Section 1509.3(C).